nubificus/vaccel-docs/docs/unikernels/unikraft.md

 ```
 export VACCEL_BACKENDS=/.local/lib/libvaccel-jetson.so
 ```

 ### Build QEMU with vAccel support
-As always at first we need to get the source code.

 For the time being we have a seperated branch where QEMU exposes vAccel to the guest with legacy virtio.
+First lets get the source code:
 ```
-git clone https://github.com/cloudkernels/qemu-vaccel.git -b vaccelrt_legacy_virtio
+git clone --recursive https://github.com/cloudkernels/qemu-vaccel.git -b vaccelrt_legacy_virtio
 cd qemu-vaccel
-git submodule update --init
 ```

 We will configure QEMU with only one target and we need to point out the install location of vAccelrt with cflags and ldflags.
 Please set the install prefix in case you do not want it to be installed in the default directory.
 ```
 mkdir build && cd build
 ../configure --extra-cflags="-I /.local/include" --extra-ldflags="-L/.local/lib" --target-list=x86_64-softmmu --enable-virtfs
 make -j12 && make install
 ```

 THat's it.
-We are done with the host side.
+We are done with the host side!

 ### Build the Unikraft application

 We will follow the instructions from [Unikraft's documentation](http://docs.unikraft.org/users-advanced.html#) with a minor change.
-We will not use the official Unikraft repo but out fork.
-In out fork there is also an example application for image classification.
+We will not use the official Unikraft repo but our fork.
+In our fork we have added an example application for image classification.

 ```
 git clone https://github.com/cloudkernels/unikraft.git